-In 2005, the United States National Science Foundation committed USD 3.2 million to support the acquisition and scientific study of drill core samples to be recovered by the IDDP.
+In 2005, the United States National Science Foundation committed 3.2 million USD to support the acquisition and scientific study of drill core samples to be recovered by the IDDP.
 This has enabled a team of US investigators to participate in the project.

-Further cooperation between the DOE, the USGS, and the NSF and the Icelandic GeoSurvey (ISOR) and the National Energy Authority of Iceland (Orkustofnun) on scientific investigation as part of such advanced geothermal research and development projects would be mutually beneficial.
+Further cooperation of the DOE, USGS, and NSF with the Icelandic GeoSurvey (ISOR), and the National Energy Authority of Iceland (Orkustofnun) on scientific investigation as part of such advanced geothermal research and development projects would be mutually beneficial.

-Iceland is a favourable locale for scientific studies related to geothermal systems.
-For example, more than 100 international scientists and engineers are already involved in the IDDP project, in collaboration with the Icelandic energy industry.
-Many of these scientists and engineers are from US universities and institutes, which will draw funds from domestic US sources.
+Iceland is a favorable site for scientific studies related to geothermal systems.
+For example, more than 100 international scientists and engineers are already involved in the IDDP project in collaboration with the Icelandic energy industry.
+Many of these scientists and engineers are from US universities and institutes, who will seek funds to domestic US sources.
 The US NSF is already supporting some of these scientists, and also a considerable part of the cost of core drilling for scientific studies.